Print Version

 What is measles?

 Measles, also known as “red Measles” or Rubeola, is one of the easiest viruses to spread from person to person.
-It usually occurs in young children however, anyone who is not fully immunized can be infected with measles.
+Anyone who is not fully immunized can be infected with measles.

 How is it spread?